F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_profile_http.md

 * `head_insert` - (Optional) Specifies a quoted header string that you want to insert into an HTTP request.Default is `none`.

-* `insert_xforwarded_for` - (Optional) When using connection pooling, which allows clients to make use of other client requests' server-side connections, you can insert the X-Forwarded-For header and specify a client IP address

 * `response_headers_permitted` - (Optional,type `list`) Specifies headers that the BIG-IP system allows in an HTTP response.If you are specifying more than one header, separate the headers with a blank space.

 * `request_chunking` - (Optional,type `string`) Specifies how the system handles HTTP content that is chunked by a client.
 The default is `preserve`.